andresromerodev/portfolio/pages/posts/containers-and-serverless.md

 We're going to construct the layer as a container image.
 Similar to how Lambda layers are attached to a .zip archive function, container layers are also added to other container images.

 To maintain the same file path as Lambda layers, it's crucial that the respective files in the published container images are located in the /opt directory.
-This approach ensures consistency in file paths, aiding in the smooth functioning of the application.
+This approach ensures consistency in file paths, helping the application run smoothly.

 ```
 FROM python:3.8-alpine AS installer